qc-tum/milq/README.md

 ## Integration

 **MILQ** is developed test driven, to see its functionality refer to the test directory.
-We use `pytets` as a testing environment.
+We use `pytest` as a testing environment.